lrusso/tinymce/README.md

 Added | Plugin Table | New tables with single border as default.
 Added | Plugin ContextMenu | Table properties item in the context menu.
 Added | Plugin Spellchecker | (No suggestions) item when there are no suggestions.
+Added | TinyMCE Style | Light gray separator between the document and the status bar.
 Bugfix 1 | Plugin Spellchecker | Hides the suggestions when the spellchecker is disabled.
 Bugfix 2 | Plugin Spellchecker | Prevents to move arround the document while spellchecking.
 Bugfix 3 | Plugin Spellchecker | Prevents words remains marked when the user changes the language.